suhasbharadwaj2005-bit/AI-Based-Predictive-Maintenance-Helical-Gearbox/README.md

 * Skewness
 * Crest Factor

-These features are used as inputs to the machine-learning models.
+These features represent different characteristics of the gearbox vibration signal and are used as inputs for machine-learning models.

-### Machine Learning
+## Machine Learning

-The extracted features are used to train classification models for identifying the available gearbox conditions.
+The extracted vibration features are used to develop a classification-based predictive-maintenance model.

-The models used in this project are:
+Models used:

-* Decision Tree
+* Decision Tree Classifier
-* Random Forest
+* Random Forest Classifier

+The models are trained and evaluated to classify the available gearbox operating or fault conditions.

+## Project Objective

+The objective is to demonstrate how vibration-based condition-monitoring data can be combined with machine learning to support **early gearbox fault detection and predictive maintenance**.

-### Dataset Source
+## Dataset Source

 **PHM Society 2009 Data Challenge – Gearbox Dataset**